All Products

 • Backup and Restore

 The added ECS instance can be used as a backup source or a restoration destination.
-You must purchase a subscription instance of ECS Backup Essential Edition and bind the subscription instance to the ECS instance.
+You must purchase and bind a subscription instance.

 • For Restoration Only

-• Bind Subscription Instance: Select the subscription instance of ECS Backup Essential Edition that you purchased.
-If you have not purchased a subscription instance of ECS Backup Essential Edition, click Purchase.
+• Bind Subscription Instance: Select the subscription ECS Backup Essential Edition instance that you purchased.
+If you have not purchased a subscription ECS Backup Essential Edition instance, click Purchase to buy one.
 For more information, see Purchase a subscription instance of ECS Backup Essential Edition.

-• Start Time: Specify the start time of the backup.
-When the daily backup execution time is reached, Cloud Backup runs the backup job.
+• Start Time: Set the backup start time.
+When the daily backup execution time is reached, Cloud Backup starts the backup job.

-Backup Content (required only if the ECS Usage parameter is set to Backup and Restore)
+Backup Content (This parameter is required only when ECS Usage is set to Backup and Restore.)

 File